letsql/quickgrove/README.md

 # Trusty

-Trusty is a high-performance Rust library with Python bindings (`trustpy`) library for loading and running pre-trained XGBoost models.
+Trusty is a high-performance Rust library with Python bindings (`quickgrove`) library for loading and running pre-trained XGBoost models.
 Built with Rust and Python bindings, it provides efficient model inference with native Apache Arrow integration and is designed for being used in Database UDFs (see `trusty-examples/datafusion_udf.rs`).

 ## Key Features